 HP’s leadership stems from their early recognition that by cloud connecting a network printer the world of solutions can be opened up.
 The need for solutions span consumer segments and business segments alike.
 Cloud connection allowed for many HP solutions such as ePrint, scan to cloud repositories, and automatic firmware updates.
 This system has also allowed HP to pioneer entirely new business models such as Instant Ink, where new ink is delivered to a user’s doorstep just before it’s needed at up to 50% savings to the user.
 It has enabled HP JetAdvantage Pull Print that protects document confidentiality in a shared print environment.
 Yet even these solutions are the tip of the iceberg.
 HP’s industry and technology vision along with its commitment to that vision has created a powerful install base whose potential is just being recognized.

-We have not seen the end of evolution of IoT solution “Hyper-Integration” engines like IFTTT.
+We have not seen the end of the evolution of IoT solution “Hyper-Integration” engines like IFTTT.
 The HP Print channel has just begun.
-There are many more triggers, actions, and recipes to come, and the most exciting part will be to see comes next from other channel providers and end users.
+There are many more triggers, actions, and recipes to come, and the most exciting part will be to see comes next from other channel providers and end-users.
 The IoT solutions that get created will undoubtedly be like nothing we predicted, and that is the fun of the IoT space.